awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-lambda-authorizer-output.md

 # Output from an Amazon API Gateway Lambda Authorizer<a name="api-gateway-lambda-authorizer-output"></a>

-A Lambda authorizer function's output is a dictionary-like object, which must include the principal identifier \(`principalId`\) and a policy document \(`policyDocument`\) containing a list of policy statements\.
+A Lambda authorizer function's output is a dictionary\-like object, which must include the principal identifier \(`principalId`\) and a policy document \(`policyDocument`\) containing a list of policy statements\.
 The output can also include a `context` map containing key\-value pairs\.
 If the API uses a usage plan \(the [https://docs.aws.amazon.com/apigateway/api-reference/resource/rest-api/#apiKeySource](https://docs.aws.amazon.com/apigateway/api-reference/resource/rest-api/#apiKeySource) is set to `AUTHORIZER`\), the Lambda authorizer function must return one of the usage plan's API keys as the `usageIdentifierKey` property value\.

 The following shows an example of this output\.